What is targeted services?

 Extended day programs are held at a student's assigned school of attendance outside of the regular school day.
 The intervention is an optional learning support that students receive, which is intended to serve students who meet specific academic criteria and are struggling in core academic areas.
 Days of the week, time of day, length of the sessions, and classes offered will vary from school to school.

 Contact the targeted services secretary at your child's school for more information.

 Targeted services summer school is an optional, four-week program and is only available to students who have qualified academically based on district and state assessment scores and/or district reading and math benchmarks.
 For specific information regarding the possibility of your child attending the summer program, please contact your child's classroom teacher.

 The summer program follows the same school year expectations of strict attendance and behavioral policies.
 Summer school is a privilege and adhering to these policies will promote an atmosphere that will provide the best educational learning experience for all of our summer school students.

 In Anoka-Hennepin, students qualify based upon informal and formal district assessment measures such as NWEA MAP, MCA and district reading and math benchmarks.
 Students are selected for participation because they have demonstrated academic performance below grade-level expectations, are at-risk for failing to meet the state's academic content standards, or have social challenges that may put them at-risk of not being successful in school.

-The identification of students who could benefit from a targeted service program can be referred by: classroom teachers, support teachers, counselors, or other school personnel.
+The identification of students who could benefit from a targeted service program can be referred by: classroom teachers, support teachers, social workers, or other school personnel.